awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ivs-channel.md

 ## Properties<a name="aws-resource-ivs-channel-properties"></a>

 `Authorized`  <a name="cfn-ivs-channel-authorized"></a>
 Whether the channel is authorized\.
-Default: `false`
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)